alexZajac/altegrad_kaggle_2021/README.md

-# ALTEGRAD Kaggle Challenge - Predicting the h-index of
+# ALTEGRAD Kaggle Challenge - Predicting the h-index of authors

-Authors

 ## Description